Skip to main content

 Petabytes Per Second (PB/s) to Megabits Per Second (Mbps) Converter

-Type a value into the Petabytes Per Second (PB/s) field to convert to Megabits Per Second (Mbps).
+Type your transfer speed in the input field to find Megabits Per Second (Mbps) equivalent of your Petabyte Per Second (PB/s) value.
 1 PB/s = 8,000,000,000 Mbps, covering both bit-based and byte-based transfer rate units.

 Convert Petabytes Per Second to Megabits Per Second